 - 1. SJSON has an on-site reference library that includes textbooks, references, and periodicals.
 Students have access to the library Monday through Friday from 7:00 AM to 11:00 PM. - 2.
 The holdings in the library are used based on the honor system.
 Periodicals and bound references can be used while in the building.
 A sign-out card located in the book should be completed an put in the card box.
 A sign out card box is available on the librarian's desk. - 3.
 Items to be re-shelved should be left on the book cart near the librarian's desk. - 4.
 Books may be signed out for no longer than one semester and returned to the cart by the final week of that semester. - 5.
 A fee of \$10.00 will be imposed for books received after the end of the semester.
 Students will be required to pay for books that are not returned. - 6.
 The librarian is available for assistance with interlibrary loans and research assistance.
 After approval, you will be contacted by the librarian. - 7.
-EBSCO materials, including CINAHL journals and e-book nursing collection can be accessed through the intranet page for the hospital or remotely by using the following after opening with the internet browser and going to search.ebscohost. com. - 8.
+Students have access to online resources through the research database OVID Discovery for academic research and includes Lippincott Advisor, Lippincott Procedures, PubMed and PICO search. - 8.
 Student orientation to the library will be conducted by the librarian during First Year Seminar.
 Prospective students are able to tour the library. - 9.
-Students who need individual assistance can contact the librarian through the Writing Center or speak to their course instructor.

-10. New faculty and staff will be oriented to the library by the librarian.
+Students who need individual assistance can contact the librarian through the Writing Center or speak to their course instructor. - 10.
+New faculty and staff will be oriented to the library by the librarian.